Rehabilitation programmes

 Psychological treatment

-This one-on-one intervention primarily deals with high risk sexual and violent offenders.
-Psychologists provide specialist advice, assessment, and treatment to reduce an offender’s risk of re-offending.
+This one-on-one intervention primarily deals with high risk sexual and violent offending.
+Psychologists provide specialist advice, assessment, and treatment to reduce participants' risk of re-offending.

-Kowhiritanga is a group-based programme for female offenders with identified rehabilitation needs.
+Kowhiritanga is a group-based programme for women with identified rehabilitation needs.
 It targets the attitudes and behaviours that contributed to their offending and teaches skills and new ways of thinking.

 Mauri Tū Pae